 Presentation Grants are made to U.S. nonprofit presenting organizations to support the engagements of NDP awarded projects on tour by subsidizing up to 50% of the artist's fee (including housing, per diem, and travel).
-View current eligible projects in our directory or in the annual publication.
+View current eligible projects in our directory.

 Visit the National Dance Project Program page to learn more about the program and its advisors.